edgedb/edgedb/docs/reference/edgeql/tx_sp_rollback.rst

 .. _ref_eql_statements_rollback_savepoint:

-ROLLBACK TO SAVEPOINT
+Rollback to savepoint
 =====================

 :eql-statement:

-``ROLLBACK TO SAVEPOINT`` -- rollback to a savepoint within the current transaction
+``rollback to savepoint`` -- rollback to a savepoint within the current transaction

 .. eql:synopsis::

-    ROLLBACK TO SAVEPOINT <savepoint-name> ;
+    rollback to savepoint <savepoint-name> ;

 Description